Skeesh24/serviceAPI/README.md

 Detail the available API endpoints:

-### GET /services
+### GET /service

-This route returns a list of all existing services.
+This route returns a list of all existing services and thier states.

 Example: